Githubceomichael/axie-infinity-prediction-tool/README.md

-# Axie Infinity Prediction Tool
+# Vloxchain Axie Infinity Prediction Tool

 This python script tracks game rounds, opponent energy, cards on hand, cards on deck and more.